afestini/BandLive/README.md

 Download, extract, run.
 Well, almost.
 Unless you want to copy your song library into the songs directory, you will need to edit the config.ini.

 Either change the existing song_folder entry or add a new one.
-Song location is a filter and sorting criteria, so having multiple folders configured can be useful.
+Song location is a filter and sorting criteria in the song list, so having multiple folders configured can be useful to get the songs you want more quickly.

 If you also want to use a Rock Band keyboard without going through MIDI, you need to force Windows to use WinUSB drivers.
 The short version:
 * Device Manager -> Harmonix RB3 Keyboard